 For me that is crochet! (among a few other things!)

-If you want to get straight to the stitch and chill section, scroll on down until you see the heading, or read on for my thoughts on how crochet helps mental wellbeing.
+If you want to get straight to the stitch and chill section, scroll on down until you see the Mindful Stitches heading, or read on for my thoughts on how crochet helps mental wellbeing.

 I learned to crochet when recovering from hip reconstruction and replacement surgery.
-It was my therapy during the long healing process (4 months on crutches) and continued in that role throughout the many years since!
+It was my therapy during the long healing process and has continued in that role over the many years since.

 I think the mindful nature of crochet comes from the routine, rhythmic movement of the hands, taking just enough concentration to get the work done whilst allowing the mind to file the events of the day and to wander off a little, but not too far!